simplic/documentation/support/SimplicStudio/Task scheduler/intro.md

 # Task scheduler

-The simplic task scheduler allows you to execute task with a given time schedule.
-The scheduler can be configurated under the **Configuration** section.
+The simplic task scheduler allows you to execute a task within a scheduled time span.
+The scheduler can be configured under the **Configuration** section.

 > Hint: Only active scheduler will be executed.

-When configuration a scheduler, the `Windows-Server` and `App-Server` are two important options.
+When configuring a scheduler, the `Windows-Server` and `App-Server` are two important options.
 The scheduler system will only execute tasks, if the server name and app-server-name are matching with the currently hosting simplic application server.

 ## Modes